doggy8088/d2l-zh-tw/chapter_natural-language-processing-pretraining/bert_origin.md

 The BERT input sequence unambiguously represents both single text and text pairs.
 In the former,
-the BERT input sequence is the concatenation of the special classification token “&lt;cls&gt;”, tokens of a text sequence, and the special separation token “&lt;sep&gt;”.
+the BERT input sequence is the concatenation of the special classification token 『&lt;cls&gt;』, tokens of a text sequence, and the special separation token 『&lt;sep&gt;』.
 In the latter,
-the BERT input sequence is the concatenation of “&lt;cls&gt;”, tokens of the first text sequence, “&lt;sep&gt;”, tokens of the second text sequence, and “&lt;sep&gt;”.
+the BERT input sequence is the concatenation of 『&lt;cls&gt;』, tokens of the first text sequence, 『&lt;sep&gt;』, tokens of the second text sequence, and 『&lt;sep&gt;』.
 We will consistently distinguish the terminology "BERT input sequence" from other types of "sequences".
 For instance, one *BERT input sequence* may include either one *text sequence* or two *text sequences*.